Mutagen-Modding/Mutagen/docs/plugins/Copy-Functionality.md

 - The cast is required currently, but will hopefully be unnecessary eventually.

 ## DeepCopyIn
-**This call will copy in all fields from a second object to an already existing object**
+This call will copy in all fields from a second object to an already existing object.
+Changes to either object will not affect the other.

 ```cs
 IPotionGetter potionSource = ...;